 Students in the College of Arts and Science may enroll in the minor in social work offered jointly by the Silver School of Social Work and the College of Arts and Science.
 This minor provides the opportunity for student to study at the Silver School and gain an in-depth understanding of many of the complex social problems of our time, domestically and internationally, and what can be done to alleviate these problems.

 The 16-point minor consists of four courses, or three courses and field experience (a one-day-per-week field learning experience offered every spring for 5 points).
-Students in the social work minor program are recommended to enroll in Introduction to Social Work (4 points) and Skills in Interpersonal Communications (4 points), and choose among our many electives that focus on "front-line" social issues, including:
+Students in the social work minor program are required to enroll in Introduction to Social Work (4 points) and Professional and Interpersonal Communications (4 points) for 4th course choose one of the courses below, and choose among our many electives that focus on "front-line" social issues, including:

 - Social Justice and Peacemaking (4 points);

 - Services to Children and Families (4 points);